 Cost: $55 + booking fee

 Light lunch and refreshments are included in the registration cost.
-Please advise dietary requirements at time of booking.
+Please advise dietary or access requirements at time of booking.